If you want to get in touch with influential people (aka: BUSY people), you need to know how to email them.

 If possible, list a number in the title to signal commitment time (Ex: “3 quick questions”) and state exactly what the email is about in the subject line.

-3.)
-Basic
+3. Basic

 I sometimes am in disbelief that this one needs to be said, but it’s so true.

-The above was “pre-game” in our email strategy, now it’s time to get into how to actually write the perfect outreach email, the kind that
+The above was “pre-game” in our email strategy, now it’s time to get into how to actually write the perfect outreach email, the kind that gets read all the way through and gets people to take action!

-Part of me has always a vague template in mind when writing my outreach emails, but it was only recently that an awesome post by Matt Gratt put these strategies into an easy-to-remember formula.
+Part of me has always a vague template in mind when writing my outreach emails, but it was only recently that an great post by Matt Gratt put these strategies into an easy-to-remember formula.

 Now I always craft my emails to make sure they follow the 3 P’s of a great outreach email: personalized, positioned, and persuasive.
+Here’s how you can do the same.

-1.)
 Personalized

 Nothing makes me feel quite so loved like an automatically generated message from “DO-NOT-REPLY”.